Tipping in Mexico 💰 is one of the top things you should get familiar before traveling to the country.

 👉 The amount of your tip depends on the type of service that was provided and your experience as a customer .

-Here are some general guidelines for tipping in Mexico:
+Here are some general guidelines for leaving a tip in Mexico:

 📍Tip bellhops who carry your bags 20-50 Pesos per bag ($1-2 USD)